aalireza/Cantorize/README.md

 ---

-## Disclaimer

-This is a project I submitted to [PennApps]("https://devpost.com/software/deniable-cantor").
-I spent almost all of the time dealing with Racket macros for my original project, but, it didn't work out.
-This thing was made in less three hours, which means it can be more polished.

 ## What does it do?

 The output of standard encyption algorithms like AES have the problem of being susceptible to ** Rubber-hose attack: ** i.e There's no mechanism in place to avoid release of the encrypted material in case of being pressured to reveal the key.